microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.md

 ![Marker](images/AndroidSpectatorViewExampleBuildSettings.png)

-5. Add your Unity project's main scene as the second included scene in the Unity Build Settings
+5. Add your Unity project's main scene as the second included scene in the Unity Build Settings.

 6. `Build and Run` the application through Unity's Build Settings.
 If you're targeting a new Android development device, you may need to enable developer options and debugging.
 For information on setting up your Android device for debugging, see [here](https://developer.android.com/studio/debug/dev-options).